Flexible package options allow Pennsylvania food professionals to select exam-only, training-only, or bundled certification paths.

 Yes.
 The AAA Food Handler Food Manager Certification is accredited by the ANAB and meets standards set by the Conference for Food Protection (CFP), making it valid across Pennsylvania and nationwide.

-Selecting a program accredited by the ANAB ensures that your certification meets nationally recognized food safety standards, helping you gain trust and compliance recognition across Pennsylvania and beyond.
+Selecting a program accredited by the ANAB and CFP ensures that your certification meets nationally recognized food safety standards, helping you gain trust and recognition across Pennsylvania and beyond.

 Yes.
 The AAA Food Handler program meets food safety requirements outlined in CFR § 483.60, making it an approved choice for healthcare kitchens, long-term care facilities, hospitals, and dietary service operations throughout Pennsylvania.